marcosbarata/Mercedes/README.md

 On the business side, it's simple.
 Usually, customers choose a vehicle with a given set of attributes (fuel type, transmission, etc) and then they choose a retailer near them, booking the vehicle for an available time slot.

 We provided you with sample data to make your task easier.
+This sample data is composed of:
-The sample data contains a collection of dealers, each dealer contains a set of vehicles that are available on his dealership, where each vehicle presents its own attributes (eg: fuel type, transmission type and days of the week that it's available for a test drive).
+  - a collection of dealers;
+    - each dealer contains a set of vehicles that are available on its dealership;
+    - each vehicle presents its own set of attributes (eg: model, fuel type, transmission type and days of the week that it's available for a test drive).
+  - a collection of bookings.

 ## Data Structure: